Trichomonas: Morphology

 Trichomonas is around 10 μm in length and is normally pear-shaped.
 It has four flagella at its anterior end, distinguishing itself from closely related organisms that have different numbers of anterior flagella.
 At the base of these flagella are the parabasal bodies, kinetosomes accompanied by Golgi stacks.
-The pelta is a sheet of microtubules that curve around the flagellar bases.
-Posterior to the pelta is the axostyle, is a bundle of microtubules that extends from the anterior end of the organism all the way to the posterior end.
+The pelta is a sheet of microtubules that curves around the flagellar bases.
+Posterior to the pelta is the axostyle,a bundle of microtubules that extends from the anterior end of the organism all the way to the posterior end.
 The nucleus of Trichomonas is situated close to where the pelta and axostyle meet.

-Another distinguishing feature of Trichomonas is the presence of an undulating membrane.
-The undulating membrane is a fin-like extension of the plasma membrane located on the side of the organism.
+Another distinguishing feature of Trichomonas is the presence of an undulating membranewhich is a fin-like extension of the plasma membrane located on the side of the organism.
 A flagellum that extends to the posterior end of the organism is attached to the outer edge of the undulating membrane.
-At the base of the undulating membrane is a striated fiber called the costa which is thought to exist for structural support.
+At the base of the undulating membrane is a striated fiber called the costa, which is thought to exist for structural support.

-Trichomonas has a very interesting organelle: the hydrogenosome.
-Hydrogenosomes are double-membraned organelles used by trichomonads, instead of mitochondria, to produce ATP.
-They do not require oxygen and instead use pyruvate:ferredoxin oxido-reductase and hydrogenase to produce ATP from pyruvate, generating hydrogen gas as a by-product.
+Trichomonas has the organelle, the hydrogenosome, which is a double-membraned organelle used by trichomonads, instead of mitochondria, to produce ATP.
+It does not require oxygen and instead uses pyruvate:ferredoxin oxidoreductase and hydrogenase to produce ATP from pyruvate, generating hydrogen gas as a by-product.

 Genetics

-Trichomonas vaginalis, being the species that causes the most complications in humans, is the only fully sequenced Trichomonas species.
-Through whole-genome shotgun sequencing, the Trichomonas vaginalis genome is estimated to be around 160 Mb long, divided into six chromosomes.
-However, at least 65% of its genome was found to be redundant.
-The redundant genetic material is hypothesized to have emerged during Trichomonass transition from aerobic to anaerobic environments.
+Trichomonas vaginalis, the species that causes the most complications in humans, is the only Trichomonas species to have its genes fully sequenced.
+Through whole-genome shotgun sequencing, the T. vaginalis genome is estimated to be around 160 Mb long, divided into six chromosomes, but at least 65% of its genome was found to be redundant.
+This material is hypothesized to have emerged during Trichomonass transition from aerobic to anaerobic environments.

-In addition to discovering the large proportion of repetitive DNA in Trichomonas vaginalis genome, the sequenced genes were also characterized.
-Approximately 60,000 protein-coding genes were found.
-Transfer RNAs for all 20 amino acids and approximately 250 ribosomal RNA were all found on the same chromosome.
+In addition to discovering the large proportion of repetitive DNA in the T. vaginalis genome, the sequenced genes were also characterized.
+About 60,000 protein-coding genes were found.
+Transfer RNA for all 20 amino acids and around 250 ribosomal RNA genes were all found on the same chromosome.